-Create a checkbox and connect its "CheckedChanged" event to the "SetTarget" incompatible method (the method signature is not the same).

-Exercice: From the call of the "SetTarget" method takes a boolean parameter "CheckedChanged" to provide the expected parameter to the method.
+Create a checkbox and connect its "CheckedChanged" event to the "SetTarget" incompatible method.
+Since the "SetTarget" method takes a boolean parameter and that the "CheckedChanged" has a different signature, they are not naturally compatible.
+The call has to be completed by providing a boolean information from the caller.